l50/starter_hack_lab/3_vulnerable_targets.md

 Additionally, for some awesome and out-of-the-box ideas for XSS, check out [this talk](https://www.youtube.com/watch?v=hKdcDce3FW4).

 ### XML External Entities (XXE)
-The last vulnerability I wanted to cover is XML External Entity attacks.
-This is one of my personal favorites - it is an injection vulnerability that exploits a vulnerable XML parser.
+XML External Entity attacks are an injection bug that exploit a vulnerable XML parser.
 [Extensible Markup Language (XML)](https://en.wikipedia.org/wiki/XML#:~:text=Extensible%20Markup%20Language%20(XML)%20is,free%20open%20standards%E2%80%94define%20XML.) is a markup language that's commonly used to transfer data.

 Navigate to http://localhost:3005/#/complain.
 This is another endpoint you can discover through the methodology we discussed earlier in the `Hidden paths in source code` section.